 Raised in a Roman Catholic church, married in an Anglican church, worshiping in a Baptist church for years in our early marriage, I have had plenty of opportunities and reasons to challenge many doctrines, generally favouring amillennial reformed teachings, but still bothered by apparently conflicting sections of the Bible.
 While teaching in school that was part of a Pentecostal post-millennial reconstructionist persuasion, I was further challenged.

-I arrived independently at my preterist view just at the birth of the Internet, and was shocked and relieved when I found I was not the only preterist on the planet (and amused that my view had a name: preterism).
+I arrived independently at my preterist view just before the birth of the Internet, and was shocked and relieved when I found I was not the only preterist on the planet (and amused that my view had a name: preterism).

 Since then, I have been refining my views by considering other preterist writers and, of course, delving deeper into the Scriptures.